‘We still need more doctors’: Medical university in Summerlin expanding campus

 Roseman University is looking to expand and bring a medical degree program to Summerlin.

-The university on Tuesday unveiled a $500-$550 million three-phase plan to expand its campus in Summerlin from a few office buildings to a full-fledged medical school campus.
+The university on Tuesday unveiled a $500 million to $550 million three-phase plan to expand its campus in Summerlin from a few office buildings to a full-fledged medical school campus.
 The expansion will take place on the 32 acres of undeveloped land that Roseman University already owns.
 It could be completed by 2032, the university said.

 The university projects the investments made in the expansion will generate $1.86 billion in economic impact between 2024 to 2032 and support over 10,500 jobs.